lowRISC/opentitan/doc/rm/ref_manual_fpga.md

 # FPGA Reference Manual

 This manual provides additional usage details about the FPGA.
-Specifically, it provides instructions on SW development flows, testing and bitfile release procedures.
+Specifically, it provides instructions on SW development flows and testing procedures.

 ## Usage Options